 Bret Tkacs is a highly regarded ADV rider who offers adventure rider training courses in the United States and abroad.
 He has a natural talent to dissect complex motorcycle skills and teach them in a way that will improve your off-road motorcycle riding technique immediately.
 His adventure classes focus on reducing rider fatigue and decreasing risk of personal injury or motorcycle damage.
 Most people find that just one class with Bret isn’t enough; there is too much to learn no matter what your riding level is.
 Bret has taken motorcycle adventure riders at every level to achieve new accomplishments.

 Most of Bret’s motorcycle classes fill up quickly.
-You may contact Bret if the class you want is full.
+Sign up here to join the waitlist.
 Those who remain on the wait list after the summer season is complete will receive first pick of next year’s classes; priority is based on the date you added yourself to the list.